steph-koopmanschap/jasma/DOCS.md

 #### Setup environment variables

-Make sure to copy the following files and then edit them to setup the environment variables `/express/.env.example` to `/express/.env` `/next/.env.example` to `/next/.env.development`
+Make sure to copy the following files and then edit them to setup the environment variables <br />
+from `/express/.env.example` to `/express/.env` <br />
+and from `/next/.env.example` to `/next/.env.development`

-For local development you can keep the defaults.
+For local development you can keep the defaults. <br />
-For production change HOSTNAME and NEXTJS_ORIGIN to your domain name or ip address.
+For production change HOSTNAME and NEXTJS_ORIGIN to your domain name or ip address. <br />
 Change the ports accordingly as well as the PG_ADMIN_PASSWORD.

 ### Setting up the database

 <!-- First read /server/db/pg_hba.conf to read on what to add to your pg_hba.conf file. -->
 After you have installed PostGreSQL.
 You can execute the following command to change the PSQL root user password.
-- `sudo -u postgres psql --echo-queries -c "ALTER ROLE postgres WITH LOGIN PASSWORD 'example';"` Change 'example' into a password of your liking.
-Make sure its the same as in the `/express/.env` file.
+- `sudo -u postgres psql --echo-queries -c "ALTER ROLE postgres WITH LOGIN PASSWORD 'example';"` <br />
+Change 'example' into a password of your liking.
+Make sure its the same as in the `/express/.env` file. <br />
 To create the database do the following command:
-- `npm run db:init`
+- `npm run db:init` <br />
  To populate the database with fake users, posts, and comments.
 Replace 10 with the amount of each you want to generate.
 - `npm run db:generate 10`